-Omega-6 Fatty Acids Omega-6 fatty acids (FAs) are essential fatty acids: your body needs them but cannot make them.
+Omega-6 Fatty Acids

+Omega-6 fatty acids (FAs) are essential fatty acids: your body needs them but cannot make them.
 Recent studies suggest that omega-6 FAs can lower your LDL, or "bad," cholesterol and reduce the risk for heart-related health conditions.

-Fatty Acids Ratios The fatty acids ratios can help you and your health care provider gain more information about the fatty acids (FAs) within your body.
+Fatty Acids Ratios

+The fatty acids ratios can help you and your health care provider gain more information about the fatty acids (FAs) within your body.
 One ratio may be a predictor for heart-related medical problems; another measures FAs that may benefit your heart health.

+Metabolic Health

-Metabolic Health Metabolism is your body's way of chemically processing sugar and fat for use throughout the body as energy.
+Metabolism is your body's way of chemically processing sugar and fat for use throughout the body as energy.
 An optimal metabolism supports healthy weight control and energy levels, while a dysfunctional metabolism can lead to undesired fluctuations in weight and fatigue or hyperactivity.

 Diabetes & Insulin Resistance

 High blood sugar can lead to cardiovascular disease, kidney disease, blindness, or ulcers.
 Insulin, a hormone created in the pancreas, helps the body use or store blood glucose from food.
 Insulin resistance can lead to higher levels of insulin and blood sugar, resulting in type 2 diabetes.

-Insulin Blood sugar storage hor • < 2

-Hemoglobin A1c (Average blood sugar level • 5.7

-Glucose Blood Sugar •--• 90

-Thyroid

-The thyroid gland is your body's regulator of metabolism.
-An underactive thyroid, or hypothyroid, can result in low energy, weight gain, and cold intolerance, while an overactive thyroid, or hyperthyroid, can cause hyperactivity, undesired weight loss, and heat intolerance.
+Insulin Blood sugar storage hor (fo to 0) 2.6 Hemoglobin A1c (H Average blood sugar level (0-((0-(0-0 5.6 Glucose Blood Sugar (0-(0-(0-0 96 intolerance, while an overactive thyroid, or hyperthyroid, can cause hyperactivity, undesired weight loss, and heat intolerance.